HazelnutParadise/insyra/README.md

 ### **[lpgen](/Docs/lpgen.md)**

-Provides a **super simple** and intuitive way to generate linear programming (LP) models and save them as LP files.
+Provides a **super simple** and intuitive way to generate linear programming (LP) models and save them as `.lp` files.
 It supports setting objectives, adding constraints, defining variable bounds, and specifying binary or integer variables.

 ## Advanced Usage